 They were also able to derive the compound through the process of methylation; this involves the process of adding methyl molecules.
-CBGM is one of the two cannabinoids in the CBG group that is ether.
+CBGM is one of the two cannabinoids in the CBG family that is considered in ether formation.

-At this time, many of the cannabinoids are still undergoing research.
+At this time, many cannabinoids are still undergoing research.
 Though little is known about this compound (CBGM), the limited knowledge available about it is derived from CBG.

-There is hope that more research on CBGM will help to fully understand the compound and its effects.
+There is hope that more research on CBGM will be conducted which will help us fully understand the compound and its effects.

 Apart from the molecular structure, researchers are yet to know what makes CBGM different from the CBG family in regards to how it works within us.

-There are possibilities that the compound might affect the body the same way other cannabinoids under CBG does.
-However, but since CBGM is an ether compound, this could cause it to affect the body in a way different from other cannabinoids.
+There are possibilities that the compound might affect the body the same way other cannabinoids.
+However, since CBGM is an ether compound, this could cause it to affect the body differently from other cannabinoids.

 Endocannabinoids are naturally produced cannabinoids by the body that are responsible for the regulation of physiological functions and maintenance of internal balance.

 To fully understand the therapeutic effects of CBGM, more research has to be done.
 We simply do not know, for sure, how it might help us.
-One can only speculate that since CBGM is a member of the CBGs, it may provide the same medicinal benefits as other CBGs.
+One can only speculate that since CBGM is a member of the CBG family of cannabinoids, it may provide the same medicinal benefits.

-If CBGM imitates the therapeutic effects of CGB, then it has potential in helping patients with the following conditions;
+If CBGM imitates the therapeutic effects of CBG, then it has potential in helping patients with the following conditions;